 Bottom line: engineer vegan gummies as a controlled water system

-If you want vegan gummy supplements that manufacture cleanly and stay stable on shelf, the winning approach is simple to say but takes discipline to execute: design and control aw, acid behavior, and gel formation as one integrated system.
+The winning approach for vegan gummy supplements that run cleanly and stay stable on shelf is simple to say but hard to execute: design and control aw, acid behavior, and gel formation as one integrated system.
+Do that well, and you'll get a vegan gummy that doesn't just work—it runs reliably, holds its texture, and delivers consistent quality batch after batch.